auremoser/mozsci/log/worklog.md

 * sent message to kristin about tech x materials and the application
 * sent along spitfire contract for review
 * worked on teh applicaiton guide

-* requirements (650-700 characters)
-* go through each application and make submission for each candidate type
 * review [application guide](https://docs.google.com/document/d/1kTPH4KaLxrWHlQbPMvWL5_iT1sQCalW04w44PBkiyIM/edit?usp=sharing)
 * notified hosts for blog posts
 * answered email about lcr's passport